cipherdev/docs/index.rst

-Documentation and Notes for Anh Huy
+Documentation and Notes
 ############################################################

-This project captures guidelines and tips for efficiently creating documentation using :term:`RST`, :term:`Sphinx`, :term:`Sublime Text`, and :term:`GitHub`.
+This project captures guidelines and tips for efficiently creating documentation using for me.

 This project is also created using the guidelines it describes.

 This document is geared towards content creators, not programmers.

-Contributions are welcome in the :xref:`GitHub Project`.

 OpenBmc How To
 ***********************